Three example best practices to elevate your candidate experience

 Example 2: Reduce Candidate Dropouts with Realistic Job Assessments

-On average 80% of job applicants for frontline jobs will not make it to the end of the recruitment process.
-They’ll take other jobs, be unsuitable, or decide it’s not the right role for them, typically after you’ve already invested time in them as a candidate.
+On average, 80% of frontline job applicants will not make it to the end of the recruitment process.
+They’ll take other jobs, be unsuitable, or decide it’s not the right role, typically after you’ve invested time in them as a candidate.
 Using Realistic Job Assessments to assess a candidate’s job suitability as well as to communicate the realities of the job can reduce your candidate dropout rates by 50% or more.

 Fast and interactive experience with Realistic Job Preview